Skip to main contentSkip to docs navigation

 Grid layout

-When working with responsive designs, combine floating labels with Chassis CSS's grid system by placing .form-floating containers within column classes:
+Combine .form-floating containers with Chassis CSS's grid system by placing them within column classes:

 <div class="row g-medium">